SherwinRF/Doctor_Chatbot/README.md

 sklearn
 smtplib
 pygmail
-json
-os

-pip install requirements.txt
+$ pip install -r requirements.txt

 How to use the Project:
 Go to Dialogflow Console & create a new project named "Doctor_Chatbot".
 Click on the gear icon, and import the Doctor_Chatbot.rar file (repository) from the options available.